mohitjain/mohitjain/_posts/2013-01-18-how-to-fetch-and-parse-emails-in-ruby-on-rails.md

 end

 {% endhighlight %}
-Once you have parsed all the attributes from the email ie to, from, email attachments now you can easily pass it to delayed job or something like creating a ticket or what ever you want to do as per you needs ;)
+Once you have parsed all the attributes from the email ie to, from, email attachments now you can easily pass it to delayed job or something like creating a ticket or whatever you want to do as per you needs ;)

 If you are facing any issues.
-Checkout the source code files at [github][3].
-Still if you have any doubts contact me or you can comment on the blog post itself.
+Check out the source code files at [github][3].
+Still, if you have any doubts contact me or you can comment on the blog post itself.

   [3]: https://github.com/mohitjain/mailman_example_code